eclipse-edapt/edapt/examples/ttc_reengineering/readme.txt

   version after the operation selected in the history model.
 - The integrity of the history model can be checked by selecting "Edapt->Check Integrity" on the history element.
-- Custom migration can be inspected by selecting "Edapt->Edit Custom Migration" in the context menu on the custom migration.
+- Custom migrations can be inspected by selecting "Edapt->Edit Custom Migration" in the context menu on the custom migration.